 European Central Bank President Mario Draghi will not deliver any new policy message at Jackson Hole, two sources familiar with the situation said.

-Crude oil prices inched higher, lifted by indications that supply is gradually tightening, especially in the United States.
+Crude oil prices firmed, lifted by indications that supply is gradually tightening, especially in the United States.

-(Reporting by Lisa Twaronite; Editing by Kim Coghill)
+(Reporting by Lisa Twaronite; Editing by Kim Coghill & Shri Navaratnam)